microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 We sometimes use this to patch regressions in CSS caused at the Fluent level.
 It’s faster for us to fix in place rather than go through the process of getting it fixed directly in Fluent.

 We regularly use this functionality to fix color contrast ratio bugs related to a11y, especially when the brand colors are changed.
 There are many instances where re-mapping color slots at a central location has hard to track ripple effects.
 The best way to fix the issue is often assigning a new semantic slot or palette color to a specific element in the component’s styles.

+## Appendix: Current mechanisms analysis

+There are several mechanisms for customizing the theme and style of components in v9.
+Different mechanisms allow different scopes of customization: all components, components of a specific type, or individual instances of a component.

+### Custom Themes

+`FluentProvider` has a `theme` prop to define the CSS variable values corresponding to the Fluent 2 design tokens.
+A complete theme or a partial theme can be passed to `FluentProvider`.
+`FluentProvider` can be used multiple times at different levels of the DOM hierarchy to customize a subset of component instances.

+#### Capabilities

+- Can customize multiple component instances at once
+- Components remain consistently styled
+- Themes are not fragile because the tokens are not component specific
+- High performance of rendering and theme switching because of a limited number of CSS variables.

+#### Limitations

+- Cannot change a specific component type because Fluent 2 design tokens are general purpose and used by multiple components.
+- Expensive to change a single instance of a component
+- Difficult to discover which design tokens a component uses without reading the style hook code

+### Extended Design Tokens

+`FluentProvider` will also accept a theme with additional name/value pairs to define extended CSS variables.
+Callers can use the `themeToTokensObject` method to get the set of tokens to be referenced when creating styles.

+#### Capabilities

+- Handles special cases where no appropriate Fluent 2 design token exists

+#### Limitations

+- Themes using extended tokens are fragile and not portable across applications
+- Adding too many CSS variables degrades performance (limit is around ~300 tokens total)
+- `themeToTokens` prevents tree-shaking of tokens

+### `classname` Prop

+All v9 components have a `className` prop which applies custom styles.
+Each slot also has a `className` props which applies custom styles to a part of a component.
+Custom styles can be built with Griffel `makeStyles()` and `mergeClasses().

+#### Capabilities

+- Component instances can be custom styled

+#### Limitations

+- Custom style selectors are tightly bound to the implementation of the component's CSS (e.g. pseudo-elements)
+- CSS specificity can make overriding styles very difficult
+- Custom styles cannot leverage props or state easily from outside the component hooks
+- A wrapper is required to customize all instances of a component type without having to pass the className to every instance usage
+- Griffel still emits the overridden classes.
+- Can be difficult to debug custom styles in the browser with Griffel's creation of atomic CSS classes

+### Recomposition with Hooks

+Components are built using v9's hooks composition architecture.

+- Each _Component_.tsx calls use*Component* and use*Component*Styles hooks, then call the render*Component* method.
+- The use*Component* hook maps props to state by setting default values, slot components, and component behavior.
+- The use*Component*Styles hooks builds styles and the className on each slot.
+- The render*Component* method renders the slot elements or components with their associated props.

+Recomposing a component allows behavior, style, or layout to be fully customized.

+#### Capabilities

+- Component types can be custom styled
+- Caller get complete control of customization with access to props and state.
+- Unused styles can be tree-shaken
+- Allows replacement of Griffel with a different styling system
+- Easier to avoid tight binding to CSS implementation as entire chunks of CSS can be replaced.
+- Uses the hooks composition model for its intended purpose, to handle special cases of customization
+- Follows the recommended approach for partners with large products to create an abstraction layer that manages the Fluent dependency.

+#### Limitations

+- Does not provide partners with an out-of-the-box solution
+- Non-trivial effort to create a library with every component re-exported
+- Increased maintenance cost keeping up with new and changed components
+- Style hooks are currently monolithic.
+We may need to create building block style hooks designed for re-use